r-Techsupport/rTS_Wiki/docs/factoids/ddu.md

 ## Reinstalling Display Drivers:

-#### For Desktops/Pre-built Desktops:
+#### For custom-built desktops:
-Go to the site of the GPU's manufacturer(s) ([NVIDIA](https://www.nvidia.com/Download/index.aspx), [AMD](https://www.amd.com/en/support), [Intel](https://www.intel.com/content/www/us/en/download-center/home.html)) and download the latest available drivers.
+Go to the site of the GPU's manufacturer(s) ([NVIDIA](https://www.nvidia.com/Download/index.aspx), [AMD](https://www.amd.com/en/support), [Intel](https://www.intel.com/content/www/us/en/download-center/home.html)) and download the latest available display drivers.

-##### For Pre-built desktops, it may be best to get the GPU drivers from the prebuilt's support page on the manufacturer's site.

-#### For Laptops:
+#### For laptops/pre-built desktops:
-Go to the laptop's support page on the manufacturer's site, and download the latest available drivers.
+Go to the laptop's/pre-builts support page on the manufacturer's site, and download the latest available display drivers.

-##### **For devices with multiple GPUs, download both the integrated and dedicated GPU drivers, install the integrated GPU drivers first, followed by the dedicated GPU drivers**
+> **For devices with multiple GPUs, download both the integrated and dedicated GPU drivers, install the integrated GPU drivers first, followed by the dedicated GPU drivers**

 ---